5 Star Wrestling

 5 Star Wrestling (stylised as 5★ Wrestling) was a professional wrestling promotion based in Scotland.
-The company operated from 2015-2018 and promoted events throughout Great Britain and Ireland.
+The company operated from 2015 to 2018 and promoted events throughout the United Kingdom and Ireland.
 They also produced a television series which was broadcast on FreeView television for the FreeSports channel.
 The company was established to focus on promoting live professional wrestling events, after sister company Serious Parody released the 5 Star Wrestling game for PlayStation 3.

 Overview

 5 Star Wrestling's first event in September 2015 was similarly titled to that of their later video game 5 Star Wrestling: ReGenesis and saw John Morrison defeat Ricochet in a two out of three falls match in the main event.
 Morrison would then win the 5 Star Wrestling Championship defeating AJ Styles in Newcastle, and defending against Carlito, P. J. Black and retaining in a one-night 8-man tournament in the same month.
 The one-night 8-man tournament would be featured on Channel 5, under the name Dominant Wrestling: Live from Dundee.

 After these events, 5 Star announced they would hold a 128-man tournament throughout 2017, and offered CM Punk $1 million (£770,000) to appear in the tournament, which he refused.
 The tournament would later be postponed until February 2018.
 Television channel FreeSports would pull out of a deal with Preston City Wrestling, to work with 5 Star to promote shows in 2018.
 In January 2018, 5 Star Wrestling held a press conference in Sheffield, promoting new shows through 2018.
 On 1 February 2018, 5 Star's debut on FreeSports, a new championship was established known as the "Tap Or Snap Title", which was won by Mark Haskins, winning a five-man elimination match for the championship.
 The event would also see Hager defeat Ryan, and John Morrison retain the 5* Championship over Rob Van Dam.
 A tag team title championship tournament was also established on this show, and later won by former Love Island contestant Adam Maxted, and partner Charlie Sterling.

+In addition to their own championship titles, 5 Star also recognised and hosted matches for Southside Wrestling Heavyweight Championship and the Union of European Wrestling Alliances Cruiserweight Championship.

 On 20 March 2018, 5 Star would announce on Twitter that they were to cancel upcoming shows; owing to the folding of their parent company "Pro Wrestling UK Ltd".